8 Amazing Benefits of Amla

-Last week, I ran out of Amla.
-I went to my regular health food store to get more, and they were out of it.
-In fact, they were reducing the size of their inventory, and Amla was one of the things they had discontinued selling.
-Even though I knew I could get it somewhere else, strangely, I felt a little sad.
+Last week, I ran out of Amla, also known as Indian gooseberry.
+I went to my regular health food store to get more, but they were out of the herbal medicine.
+In fact, the business was reducing the size of its inventory, and Amla was one of the first products to be discontinued.
+Even though I knew I could find it somewhere else, strangely, I felt a little sad.

-1.)
-It’s an excellent source of Vitamin C:
+1. It’s an excellent source of vitamin C.

-3.)
-It’s high in antioxidants.
+2. It’s high in antioxidants.

 Antioxidants prevent the body against free radicals.
 Free radicals are harmful and can damage cells, potentially leading to cancer and other possible diseases.

-4.)
-It reduces inflammation.
+3. It reduces inflammation.

-7.)
-It’s great for the urinary system.
+6. It’s great for the urinary system.

-9.)
-Gives us healthier, more lustrous hair.
+8. It produces healthier, more lustrous hair.